 Oat Bran Pop Tart Crust

 What You'll Need:

 - 2 eggs, beaten (one is for brushing the tarts before baking)

 - 1 tsp cinnamon

-- pinch of raw cane sugar (turbinado – can also use demerara).
-You can add more for a sweeter crust.
+- pinch of raw cane sugar - optional.
+Leave this out for a sugar-free tart.

 What you'll Do: